 Improvement may be noticeable immediately or it may take two to four weeks for feeding to improve.
-Support with techniques that help improve tongue function is advised after release of the tie.
+Support with techniques that help improve tongue function is sometimes suggested after the release of the tie.
 This is available from the free breastfeeding drop-ins clinics in the Cambridge area, or discuss with your private practitioner.

 Hand expression/pumping and breast compressions can support your supply and milk transfer to your baby while tongue function improves:

-Breast compression can help milk transfer and supply for these babies: compress your breast while your baby is sucking to deliver more creamy milk and release when he pauses.
-See: www.breastfeedinginc.ca for helpful video.
+Breast compressions can help milk transfer and supply.
+Compress your breast while your baby is sucking to deliver more creamy milk and release when he pauses.
+See: www.breastfeedinginc.ca for a helpful video.

 Websites for parents and health professionals